Skip to main content

 PowerWash Simulator 2 Game Cover

-PowerWash Simulator 2 is a single player and multiplayer casual simulation game.
-It was developed by FuturLab and was released on October 23, 2025.
-It received very positive reviews from players.
+PowerWash Simulator 2 is a single player casual simulation game.
+It was developed by FuturLab Limited and was released on October 23, 2025.
+It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews

-• Significant quality of life improvements over the first game, such as better dirt tracking, smoother controls option, and cooperative multiplayer with shared progression.
+• Notable quality of life improvements over the first game, such as infinite soap, new power washers, and helpful UI features like dirt highlighting and multi-stage levels.

 • story